Rasweb/Rasweb/README.md

 ### Hi there 👋

 Hello, my name is Rasmus.
-I am a Junior Front End Developer at Nexus Group Global until 2023/08/31, from Sweden.
+I am a Junior Front End Developer with solid foundation in web development and 1 year of work experience as a front end developer, from Sweden.

 -------------------------------
 Visit my Portfolio site (last updated - 2022/12/14)